Carl Ginet

 Carl Ginet (born 1932) is an American philosopher and Professor Emeritus at Cornell University.
 His work is primarily in action theory, moral responsibility, free will, and epistemology.

-Ginet received his BA from Occidental College in 1954, and his Ph.D. from Cornell in 1960 with a dissertation entitled "Reasons, Causes, and Free Will".
+Ginet received his BA from Occidental College in 1954, and his Ph.D. from Cornell in 1960 with a dissertation titled "Reasons, Causes, and Free Will".
 He joined the Sage School of Philosophy at Cornell in 1971 and retired in 1999.
 Before Cornell, Ginet was a faculty member of various universities, including Ohio State University, University of Michigan, and University of Rochester.